litmuschaos/litmus-docs/website/docs/litmus-installation.md

 ### Installation Steps

-The helm chart will install all the CRDs, required service account configuration, and chaos control plane required both for the core services as well as the portal to run.
+The helm chart will install all the CRDs, required service account configuration, and chaos control plane.

 The following steps will help you install litmus via helm.